-I have a recipe for a delicious salad to share, and a cookbook to give away!
-You’ll find this recipe in the cookbook: The Unofficial Mad Men Cookbook.
-Avocado and Crabmeat Mimosa is a salad that was developed by the White House chef to the Kennedy family.
+You’ll find the recipe for this salad in the cookbook: The Unofficial Mad Men Cookbook.
+Avocado and Crabmeat Mimosa is a recipe developed by the White House chef to the Kennedy family.
 The dish is made with two of my most favorite ingredients: avocado, and crabmeat.
 With the expertise of a White House chef, and ingredients like those, you really can’t go wrong!

-It’s funny how the recipe I’ve chosen to share ties in perfectly with the show, and with the Kennedy White House.
+It’s funny how the recipe I’ve chosen to share ties in perfectly with both the TV show Mad Men, (which is, at the time I’m writing this, entering its last season) and with the Kennedy White House.
 I love it when a recipe has a story, so to share this fabulous dish with you, I thought I would begin by telling you the story I see that connects this recipe to the show itself.

 Mad Men is first and foremost a period drama.
 In each episode, we see the impact of the volatile decade of the 1960’s on the lives of the main characters.
 The series begins, in fact, in March of 1960, during the time in which the Kennedys are running for office.